 Facility and Services of Hotels in Tibet

 As a newly developing tourism region, the facilities, conditions and services of hotels in Lhasa and other places in Tibet may not be as good as you could expect from a hotel with this rating in other cities of China, especially in some remote places of Tibet.
-However, hotels and accommodations in Tibet have been greatly improved due to rapidly developing tourism in Tibet.
+However, hotels and accommodations in Tibet have been greatly improved due to the rapidly developing tourism industry in Tibet.

 Hotels in Lhasa Tibet

 In general, the facility and service in Lhasa and Shigatse, starred hotels are more than other regions of Tibet.
 Except for the golden weeks of May Day Holiday, National Holiday and Shoton Festival, the hotels are not difficult to book.
 Most of the standard rooms of the starred hotels in Lhasa have private washrooms with water heaters.
 The guesthouses there have shared public bathrooms with fixed time service for daily use.

 In Lhasa, accommodation ranges from guesthouses to five star hotels.
 Usually internet service is available in the business centers or the separate internet bar in the hotels, and private internet service may be offered in the luxury rooms of a hotel.
 However, in some remote areas of Lhasa outside the main city, the internet is not accessible due to the limited conditions.
 Coffee is uncommon in the rooms, but many hotels do have a separate cafe. - See Hotels in Lhasa